Friday, December 20, 2024

 There is a drop that forms in the middle of every honeysuckle flower.
 If you rush, and try to get it out too soon, it simply isn't there yet.
 And if you wait even a little too long it'll dry up before it ever becomes yours.

-And as I ponder this, I can't help but wonder who the first person was to do this most amazing honeysuckle thing and, then I wonder what their name was.
+And as I ponder this, I can't help but wonder who the first person was to do this most amazing honeysuckle thing, and then, I wonder what their name was.

 "And so she might perceaue that Pamela did walke vp and down, full of deep (though patient) thoughts.
 For her look and countenance was setled, her pace soft, and almost still of one measure, without any passionate gesture, or violent motion: till at length (as it were) awaking, & strengthning her selfe, Well (she said) yet this is the best, & of this I am sure, that how soeuer they wro[n] g me, they cannot ouermaster God."
 (A excerpt from Pamela's Prayer (Arcadia 111.6) in it's original language and writing.)